Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Conclusion

-Our experiments across three test collections demonstrate that judge adapters trained on as few as 128 examples per topic consistently achieve Spearman's $\rho > 0.87$ correlation with ground truth system rankings, substantially outperforming both the non-relevance assumption baseline and LLM-as-a-judge approaches.
-Judge adapters exhibit higher agreement with ground truth labels (Krippendorff's $\alpha = 0.69$ vs. $0.15$ to $0.49$ for LLMs), and avoid circularity by differing from ranking models through topic-specific weight adaptation.
-The use of LoRA enables lightweight distribution and deterministic evaluation at negligible inference cost.
 These results establish judge adapters as a practical solution that preserves human judgment as the gold standard while extending test collection utility.
-More broadly, our findings reveal that topic-specific alignment, capturing how a particular assessor judges a particular topic, is both feasible with limited training data and more effective than seeking general-purpose relevance classifiers or relying on LLMs' pretrained relevance priors only.
+More broadly, our findings reveal that topic-specific alignment, i.e., capturing how a particular assessor judges a particular topic, is both feasible with limited training data and more effective than seeking general-purpose relevance classifiers or relying on LLMs' pretrained relevance priors.
+Through topic-specific weight adaptation and the use of LoRA, topic adapters offer lightweight distribution and deterministic evaluation at negligible training and inference cost, while avoiding the evaluation tropes~\cite{dietz2025principles} that compromise LLM-as-a-judge approaches.

 \paragraph{Future Work} The ability to accurately encode human rater preferences about texts has benefits beyond being able to judge the relevance of an unjudged document in an information retrieval system without the involvement of the original human judge.
 Firstly, it enables the assessment of relevance from many more perspectives.
 We are able to very precisely model a human rater with relatively few judgments from them.
-However, relevance is a single dimension for evaluating the effectiveness of information retrieval systems.
-In many search scenarios dimensions like trustworthiness and understandability are key to evaluating effectiveness.
-We plan to investigate if the approach we developed in this paper can be used to model dimensions beyond relevance.
+Given that in many search scenarios dimensions like trustworthiness and understandability are key to evaluating effectiveness, we plan to investigate if the approach we developed in this paper can be used to model dimensions beyond topical relevance.
 Another major open problem facing the information retrieval community at the moment is the reliable offline evaluation of RAG responses, as these are generated at query time and thus not able to be evaluated within the Cranfield paradigm.
 Disregarding the evaluation of attribution and focusing exclusively on the textual content, we plan to investigate the same technique presented in this paper to evaluate the quality of RAG responses according to different utility dimensions.